Contraz/demosys-py/docs/source/settings.rst

 - ``version`` describes the major and minor version of the OpenGL context we are creating
 - ``profile`` should ideally always be ``core``, but we leave it configurable for those who might want to include legacy OpenGL code permanently or temporary.
-Do not that not using core profile will exclude the project from working on certain setups.
+Do note that not using core profile will exclude the project from working on certain setups and may have unexpected side effects.
-- ``forward_compat`` is required for the project to work on OS X
+- ``forward_compat`` True, is required for the project to work on OS X

 The default opengl version is 4.1.
 Some older systems might need that tuned down to 3.3, but generally 4.1 is widely supported.
 To make your project work on OS X you cannot move past version 4.1 (sadly).
+This doesn't mean we cannot move past 4.1, but as of right now we focus on implementing features up to 4.1.

 WINDOW
 ^^^^^^